MEng in Electronic and Computer Engineering

 Graduate Diploma and Graduate Certificate exit awards are also available.

-This newly revised offering combines the expertise of Electronic Systems and Telecomunications Engineering in an updated, industry-relevant modern programme.:
+This newly revised offering combines the expertise of Electronic Systems and Telecommunications Engineering in an updated, industry-relevant modern programme.:

 - To obtain a systematic understanding of the theory, concepts and methods at the forefront of knowledge pertaining to selected topics chosen from a wide set within Electronic & Computer Engineering.

-- To form a critical awareness of present-day, state-of-the-art and current developments and research at the forefront of a range of selected specialised areas in Electronic & Computer Engineering together with a knowledge and understanding of specialised electronic & computer engineering practice, methods and techniques
+- To form a critical awareness of present-day, state-of-the-art and current developments and research at the forefront of a range of specialised areas in Electronic & Computer Engineering together with a knowledge and understanding of engineering practice, methods and techniques

 - To develop the ability to identify, formulate, analyse and solve engineering problems and to integrate knowledge, handle complexity and formulate judgements related to Electronic & Computer problems.

 - To allow a more intensive exposure to modern, industry relevant technologies through optional Majors in the Internet of Things (IoT), Nanotechnology, Image Processing and Analysis or Advanced Data Networks.